Getty Images/iStockphoto

 Intel has suffered a significant setback in its vision of becoming a leading AI chip supplier.

 On Thursday, Intel said it will cut $10 billion in capital expenditures in 2025.
-To achieve that number, the company plans to cut by the end of the year 15,000 jobs or 15% of its workforce of roughly 110,000.
+To achieve that number, the company plans to cut by the end of the year 15,000 jobs, or 15% of its workforce of roughly 110,000.

-"This is painful news for me to share," Gelsinger said in a letter to employees.
+"This is painful news for me to share," Intel CEO Pat Gelsinger said in a letter to employees.
 "I know it will be even more difficult for you to read.
-This is an incredibly hard day for Intel as we are making some of the most consequential changes in our company’s history."
+This is an incredibly hard day for Intel as we are making some of the most consequential changes in our company's history."

 Intel's annual revenue in 2020 was $24 billion higher than in 2023, yet the company's workforce is 10% larger today, Gelsinger said in his letter.
-To reduce its headcount, Intel plans to roll out a retirement offering for eligible employees and offer an application for voluntary departures beginning next week.
+To reduce its head count, Intel plans to roll out a retirement offering for eligible employees and offer an application for voluntary departures beginning next week.

 Intel, once the global leader in chipmaking, has fallen far behind competitors.
 Nvidia, the leading supplier of AI accelerators, doubled Intel's revenues in its last fiscal quarter, a 262% increase year over year.
-AMD, which competes with Intel across many of its chip products, reported 5.8 billion in revenue for the second quarter of 2024, up 9% year over year.
+AMD, which competes with Intel across many of its chip products, reported $5.8 billion in revenue for the second quarter of 2024, up 9% year over year.
 It has a market capitalization of nearly $100 billion more than Intel.

 The drag on Intel's turnaround is its failure to feed the hot AI market that has driven growth at Nvidia and AMD.
-Intel's Gaudi processor hasn't been well-received by cloud providers, the largest buyers of AI accelerators.
+Intel's Gaudi processor hasn't been well received by cloud providers, the largest buyers of AI accelerators.

-"AI investment is sucking up a lot of buying decisions as the market readjusts to the new world of AI models and training," said Jack Gold, principal analyst for J.Gold Associates.
+"AI investment is sucking up a lot of buying decisions as the market readjusts to the new world of AI models and training," said Jack Gold, principal analyst at J.Gold Associates.
 "Intel does not have a significant capability in that space."

 Intel's performance in its traditional market of PC CPUs was positive last quarter.
 Revenues from PC makers grew 9%.
 However, the company reported a 3% drop in sales of chips for data center servers.